-We've gathered information, advice and links to resources that can help support the health and well-being of social care workers in the wake of the Covid-19 pandemic.
+We've gathered information, advice and links to resources that can help support the health and well-being of social care workers.

 We’d like to take this opportunity to thank social care workers across Wales who have worked so hard keep vulnerable people safe and well during the Covid-19 pandemic.

 We’re aware that caring for and supporting people in such challenging times will have perhaps taken a toll on your mental and physical well-being.